clescot/kafka-connect-http/docs/connectors_settings.md

       and param_name2 parameters to get values to add.
     - *config.default.generate.missing.request.id* : `false` by default. when set to `true`, generate an uuid bound to the `X-Request-ID` header.
     - *config.default.generate.missing.correlation.id* : `false` by default. when set to `true`, generate an uuid bound to the `X-Correlation-ID` header.
-  - in memory queue settings
-    - *publish.to.in.memory.queue* : `false` by default.
-When set to `true`, publish HTTP interactions (request and responses) are published into the in memory queue.
-    - *queue.name* : if not set, `default` queue name is used, if the `publish.to.in.memory.queue` is set to `true`.
-      You can define multiple in memory queues, to permit to publish to different topics, different HTTP interactions.
-If you set this parameter to a value different than `default`, you need to configure an HTTP source Connector listening on the same queue name to avoid some OutOfMemoryErrors.
-    - *wait.time.registration.queue.consumer.in.ms* : wait time for a queue consumer (Source Connector) registration. default value is 60 seconds.
-    - *poll.delay.registration.queue.consumer.in.ms* : poll delay, i.e, wait time before start polling a registered consumer. default value is 2 seconds.
-    - *poll.interval.registration.queue.consumer.in.ms* : poll interval, i.e, time between every poll for a registered consumer. default value is 5000 milliseconds.
   - http client implementation settings (prefixed by `config.<config_id>` )
     - *httpclient.implementation* : define which installed library to use : either `ahc`, a.k.a async http client, or `okhttp`. default is `okhttp`.
   - http client authentication parameters